 For those of you who are currently pregnant or had a recent pregnancy, you may be somewhat familiar with the test called “Cell-Free DNA”.
-This is a non invasive screening tool now being offered to our pregnant patients.
+This is a noninvasive prenatal testing (NIPT) screening tool that is offered to our pregnant patients.
 Let’s examine the most important aspects of this test together.

 What exactly is cell-free DNA (cfDNA)?